Remote mountain valley in Gasa District, northern Bhutan, with pristine forests and Himalayan peaks

 Hot Springs Access

-The Gasa Tshachu hot springs are located 6 km south of Gasa town on the riverbank — accessible by a short drive or a pleasant 30-minute walk from town along the river.
+The Gasa Tshachu hot springs are located approximately 2 km from Gasa Dzong, accessible by road.
+A short walk from the road leads down to the springs on the riverbank.
 The springs are open year-round though water levels are higher and access may be affected during monsoon (June–August).

 🏨